 - Super 35mm 5.7K Sensor

 - EF Lens Mount

 An updated version of the top rated Blackmagic Pocket Cinema Camera with Micro Four Thirds Lens Mount, the Blackmagic Design Pocket Cinema Camera 4K adds pixel remapping, better battery life, and more anticipating features.

 Filmmakers are happy with the improved audio update capability.

 - Full-size 4/3 sensor

 - 4K DKI video recording at 60 fps

 Canon is a name that everyone associates with photography, and this camcorder is truly worthy of the name.
 This is a professional model that is still compact, giving you a double whammy with this option.
 You can use both SDHC and SDXC memory cards and has a great bundle, which includes two extra lenses and several different lens filters.
 It is well worth the price you will pay.

 Good to Know

 To choose the best digital cinema camera, you must identify your primary use.
-The best cinematography camera is the one that serves the story it’s helping to tell.
-As a cinematographer you should always make something good out of what is available to you.
+With a top rated cinematography camera, fimmakers can use it well to tell the fascintating stories.
+Therefore, as a cinematographer you should always make something good out of what is available to you.